PennyLaneAI/qml/glossary/circuit_ansatz.rst

     :target: javascript:void(0);

-Layered gate architectures can differ in three regards:
+Layered gate ansaetze can differ in three regards:

 * Whether only :math:`A`, only :math:`B`, or both :math:`A` and :math:`B` are parametrized
 * Which types of gates are used in :math:`A` and :math:`B`
 * Whether the gates in Block :math:`B` are arranged randomly, fixed, or determined by a hyperparameter

-Such layered architectures appear in both discrete and continuous-variable quantum computing models.
+Such layered ansaetze appear in both discrete and continuous-variable quantum computing models.

 A parametrized, B fixed
 ***********************